gggraph/Genesis/README.md

 Make sure _net.ini_ file is located at the root directory of the executable.
 It contains important information about all your peers IP and port.
 Genesis Blockchain only run on local environment even if its design was purposed to meet larger and public network.
-You can manually set IP:port for starting server and connecting to other machine, just edit the file.
+You can manually set IP:port for starting server and connecting to other machine by editing the file.